Dick's Sporting Goods Park: Women's matches

-Other sports events
+Rugby union

 The stadium has hosted several high-profile rugby games.
 In 2009, it hosted several matches of the 2009 Churchill Cup, including the United States v.
 Georgia, Canada v.
-Argentina, and England v.
-Ireland.
+Argentina XV, and England Saxons v.
+Ireland Wolfhounds.
 The Denver Barbarians of Rugby Super League have hosted occasional home matches at the stadium.
+On September 14, 2025 it hosted an international triple header including the knockout phases of the 2025 World Rugby Pacific Nations Cup and USA's 2027 Rugby World Cup qualifier against Samoa.

+Other sports events

 In May 2009, the stadium hosted the Men's Collegiate Lacrosse Association National Championships with the Michigan Wolverines defeating Chapman University 12–11 in overtime on the Division I side and University of St. Thomas beating the University of Dayton 16–11 in Division II.

 The Denver Dream of the Lingerie Football League played their two home games at the stadium during their lone season.

 The stadium held the 2014 World Lacrosse Championship during July 10–19, 2014.

 On Friday, March 22, 2013, Dick's Sporting Goods Park was the site of the World Cup CONCACAF 2014 qualifying match between Costa Rica and USA, a game played in blizzard conditions.
 Costa Rica filed a protest with FIFA due to field conditions when the United States won the game 1–0, but the protest was denied.
 The game has already been dubbed in football lore as "SnowClásico" for the conditions.